-How the blocked sender’s filter works seems to a point of confusion for a number of Outlook users.
-It does not block the messages sent by those addresses from being downloaded; Outlook needs to download the messages in full (not headers only) to run the filters.
+How the blocked sender's filter works seems to a point of confusion for a number of Outlook users.
+It does not block the messages sent by those addresses from being downloaded; Outlook needs to download the messages to run the filters.

 Blocked senders are treated as Junk Email and the messages will be handled the same way as mail filtered by the Junk Mail filter.
 It's either placed in the Junk Mail folder or deleted, per your Junk mail options.

 For this reason, and the reasons listed below, it is highly recommended that you add names to the Safe lists (to avoid false positives) and let the Junk Mail filter take care of the junk.
+Don't add addresses to the blocked list if the messages are filtered to the Junk Email folder.
 The blocked list should be short.

 If you choose to trust mail from addresses in your Contacts and you created a contact for yourself, all mail sent to you will be trusted.